What Is Theta Decay in Options? Time Decay Explained for Beginners

 Think of it like insurance: a 12-month car insurance policy costs more than a 1-month policy because there's more time for something to happen.
 Options work the same way — more time equals more uncertainty equals higher premium.
 As time ticks away, that uncertainty premium evaporates.

-Theta decay is not linear — it accelerates as expiration approaches.
+Theta decay accelerates near expiration because it follows a square-root curve, not a straight line.
 An option with 60 days to expiration might lose $2-3 per day to theta.
 That same option with 10 days left might lose $8-12 per day.
-In the final week, decay can be dramatic.
+In the final week, decay can be dramatic — an option can lose more value in five days than it lost in the previous six weeks combined.

 This is why many options sellers target the 30-45 day-to-expiration (DTE) sweet spot.
 You capture the steepest part of the theta decay curve without taking on the gamma risk of the final days.
 It's the highest "theta per unit of risk" window.